Skip to main content

 Targeted Therapy Drugs for Bladder Cancer

-As researchers have learned more about the changes inside cells that cause cancer, they have developed newer drugs that target some of these changes.
+As researchers have learned more about the changes inside cells that cause them to become cancer cells, they have developed newer drugs that target some of these changes.
 These targeted drugs work differently from other types of treatment, such as chemotherapy (chemo).
 They may work in some cases when other treatments don't.
 Targeted drugs also often have different types of side effects.

 FGFR inhibitor

 Fibroblast growth factor receptors (FGFRs) are a group of proteins on bladder cancer cells that can help them grow.
-In some bladder cancers, the cells have changes in FGFR genes (which control how much of the FGFR proteins are made).
+In some bladder cancers, the cells have changes in FGFR genes, which are the genes that control how much of the FGFR proteins are made.
 Drugs that target cells with FGFR gene changes (called FGFR inhibitors) can help treat some people with bladder cancer.

 Erdafitinib (Balversa)

-This FGFR inhibitor can be used to treat locally advanced or metastatic bladder cancer that has certain changes in the FGFR2 or FGFR3 gene, and that is still growing despite treatment with chemo.
-It is taken by mouth as tablets, once a day.
+This FGFR inhibitor can be used to treat advanced bladder cancer that has certain changes detected in the FGFR3 gene, and that is still growing despite treatment with other drugs, such as chemo.
+This drug isn’t usually given to people who are eligible for but haven’t yet received an immune checkpoint inhibitor.

 Antibody-drug conjugates